open-cloud/open-cloud.github.io.old/2_developer.md

 objects.

-We refer to these scripts as Views because they represent a particular perspective of OpenCloud, but they also happen to be implemented as a tailored view in Django, extending Django's standard template view.
+We refer to these scripts as Views because they represent a particular perspective of XOS, but they also happen to be implemented as a tailored view in Django, extending Django's standard template view.
-When we need to disambiguate between the OpenCloud abstraction and the Django implementation, we refer to the former as a User View and the latter as a Django View.
+When we need to disambiguate between the XOS abstraction and the Django implementation, we refer to the former as a User View and the latter as a Django View.